leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task-15
 mv [[:upper:]]* /tmp/u : is a script that moves all files beginning with an uppercase letter to the directory /tmp/u

+Task-16
+rm *~ : is a script that deletes all files in the current working directory that end with the character ~